Website: https://www.kelleyeditorial.com

 • Editorial Letter: A clear, actionable set of directives you can take into the revision process that will tighten up your story step-by-step.

-• Developmental Edit: Constructive and kind in-line comments on your first three chapters (or first 6,000 words) to see what’s working at the scene-level.
+• Developmental Edit: Constructive and kind in-line comments on your first 6,000 words to see what’s working at the scene-level.

 • Follow-Up Call: A 1:1 with yours truly to discuss any feedback questions or new ideas.
 You’ll leave with a clear idea of next steps.